aktgpt/BF-MoA/README.md

 <p>
     <img src="readme_images/BF-MOA figures.png" alt="drawing" style="width:1200px;"/>
     <center>BF and FL images, activation heatmaps and radar plots for two compounds that were considerably better predicted by BF than both FL and CP models.
-The BF images show a maximum projection of the 6 z-planes.
+The BF images show an overlay of the 6 z-planes.
 The FL images show a merge of the 5 channels with nuclei in blue, ER in cyan, RNA in grey, Golgi/F-actin in green and mitochondria in red.
 In the heatmaps the outlines of the nuclei and cells from CP are provided.
 The scale bars in the images represent 20 uM.
 The radar plots show the affected morphological features according to the CP data.
 </center>
 </p>